Portadown F.C.

-Portadown Football Club is a professional, Northern Irish football club that plays in the NIFL Premiership.
+Portadown Football Club is a semi-professional Northern Irish football club who play in the NIFL Premiership.

-The club was formed in 1887 as a junior team seeking to participate in the Mid-Ulster Cup, eventually joining the Irish League with the support of other local clubs in 1924.
+The club was formed in 1887 as a junior team seeking to participate in the Mid-Ulster Cup, eventually joining the Irish League with the support of other local clubs in 1924..

-They are based in Portadown in County Armagh and play their home matches at Shamrock Park.
+They are based in Portadown, County Armagh and play their home matches at Shamrock Park.
 The club's colours are red and white.
 Their home are kit consists of red shirts, red shorts and red socks with white trim on all.
-The Badge shows a red apple inside it.
+The badge shows a red apple inside it.
 Many believe this comes from the "orchard county" nickname to the area.

 The club's main rivals are Glenavon, with their matches being known as the "Mid Ulster Derby".
-The club also has a strong rivalry with Glentoran.
+The club also has a longstanding rivalry with Glentoran.

 History

 Junior years (1886–1924)

-In 1887, the Mid Ulster Football Association was established, and in Portadown, a young group of men set about creating a football club to participate in the Mid-Ulster Cup.
-Early meetings were held in a dimly lit room in the Young Men's Institute in Edward Street in Portadown, where club secretary William Mullen would read the minutes by candlelight.
-Early matches were played at Tavanagh, Ripley's Field, Armagh Road and Old Shamrock Park which was located approximately where Clounagh Junior High School is now sited.
+The Mid Ulster Football Association was established in 1887 and a series of meetings were held in the Young Men's Institute in Edward Street in Portadown to create a club to compete in the Mid-Ulster Cup.
+Early matches were played at Tavanagh, Ripley's Field, Armagh Road and Old Shamrock Park which was located close to the site of what is now Clounagh Junior High School.
 Among the early names to turn out for The Ports were Val Wilson, who would later become High Sheriff for County Armagh; and Harry Bell, whose father owned brickworks on the Armagh Road.